elagamy257/Git_Course/README.md

 ## Main Interfaces:

-<li> 1.
-Home:<br>
+<li> Home:<br>
-   - Displays popular novels recently appreciated by readers.
+   - Displays popular novels recently appreciated by readers. <br>
-   - Features highlighted books from favorite authors, encouraging exploration.</li>
+   - Features highlighted books from favorite authors, encouraging exploration. <br></li>

-<li> 2.
-Available Books:<br>
+<li> Available Books:<br>
-   - Lists all books available on the site.
+   - Lists all books available on the site. <br>
-   - Includes a search bar for easy access and allows admins to manage book entries.</li>
+   - Includes a search bar for easy access and allows admins to manage book entries. <br></li>

-<li> 3.
-Shopping:<br>
+<li>  Shopping:<br>
-   - Users can search for books by ID or title and specify desired quantities.
+   - Users can search for books by ID or title and specify desired quantities. <br>
-   - A direct "Pay" button facilitates the checkout process.</li>
+   - A direct "Pay" button facilitates the checkout process. <br></li>

-<li> 4.
-Income:<br>
+<li> Income:<br>
-   - Enables administrators to monitor revenue accurately.
+   - Enables administrators to monitor revenue accurately. <br>
-   - Shows customer counts and available books, with a chart for visual financial representation.</li>
+   - Shows customer counts and available books, with a chart for visual financial representation. <br></li>

 ## Screenshots: